ECOFRI/CXR_LLaVA/README.md

 **LLM output**

-    Given the presence of opacity and pleural effusion, further radiologic studies may be beneficial to monitor these conditions.
-A follow-up chest CT could provide more detailed information.
+    Further radiologic studies are recommended to confirm the diagnosis.
+A CT scan of the chest may provide more detailed information about the nature and extent of the opacity.

 # Requirement